-- Current structure not suitable/sustainable leading to redundancies etc. - Could continue to be unsure of accountabilities - Consistency in CAs performance - Tension between region and local authority - · Could still be faceless to schools - Still could be issues of perceived quality - Losing advantage of working with diverse authorities. - Not aligned to the Swansea City Deal (CCC+ Pembs) - Risk if CCC does not sign up to the DP and impact on the 3 partners- viability? - Redundancy issues
+3. Dyfed Powys / West Glamorgan footprints then, Ceredigion Pembrokeshire and Powys) albot and Swansea).
+Current structure not suitable/sustainable leading to redundancies etc. Could continue to be unsure of accountabilities Consistency in CAs performance Tension between region and local authority Could still be faceless to schools Still could be issues of perceived quality Losing advantage of working with diverse authorities.
+Not aligned to the Swansea City Deal thus losing education and skills opportunities Risk if CCC does not sign up to the DP and impact on the 3 partners- viability?
+Redundancy issues

-4. Operate school improvement as individual councils

-Each local authority to operate separate improvement and support services with commitment to collaborate.
-(ERW could cease to exist or LAs could agree to commission a central team to provide specific support to deliver key aspects of the national reform agenda, e.g. curriculum development)

-The geography is more manageable

-- School leaders appreciate local response from Challenge Advisors (CAs) - Clearer internal communication - · Clear division of functions - Clarity of role and responsibility - Current governance and scrutiny arrangements are in place and robust - School improvement service sits with the body which has the statutory responsibility. - Ability to commission from a wider range of providers and in line with LA priorities. - LAs can collaborate according to strategic priorities. - Each LA can commission what it needs and therefore more funding could reach front line services. - Services provided more bespoke to individual LA's needs - ERW could provide critical mass, economies of scale and broker support required. - The revised structure is already in place and high-quality and respected individuals in key posts. - There would be a better understanding of ERW's responsibilities and structure. - There is the ability to build on current effective practice e.g. Middle Leaders programme, school to school work - Lack of capacity in some authorities to continue to meet responsibilities and therefore dependent on ERW - Market forces would drive ERW to improve its performance and quality of support offer.

-- Current structure not suitable/ sustainable leading to redundancies etc. - Consistency in CAs performance - Does not meet Welsh Government expectations - Does not align with the Wellbeing of Future Generation Act. - Danger of isolation for LAs/ schools/ leaders - Possible capacity issues from providers - Lack of capacity in some authorities to continue to meet core statutory responsibilities to intervene in school/deliver school reorganisation - HR challenges- redundancy/challenges - Not a consortium- need to start again - Two local authorities in Estyn's serious concern category; senior leadership experience and capacity in both authorities is challenged. - ERW unable to sustain a core structure without core funding - Current structure not suitable/ sustainable leading to redundancies etc. - Risk to capacity as people do not want to work for ERW - Success to date has been variable - Model not agile enough to meet needs/not responsive enough - LAs could commission from outside ERW.
+4. Operate school improvement as individual councils Each local authority to operate separate improvement and support services with commitment to collaborate.
+(ERW could cease to exist or LAs could agree to commission a central team to provide specific support to deliver key aspects of the national reform agenda, e.g. curriculum development) + The geography is more manageable School leaders appreciate local response from Challenge Advisors (CAs) Clearer internal communication Clear division of functions Clarity of role and responsibility Current governance and scrutiny arrangements are in place and robust School improvement service sits with the body which has the statutory responsibility.
+Ability to commission from a wider range of providers and in line with LA priorities.
+Each LA can commission what it needs and therefore more funding could reach front line services.
+Services provided more bespoke to individual LA's needs ERW could provide critical mass, economies of scale and broker support required.
+The revised structure is already in place and high-quality and respected individuals in key posts.
+There would be a better understanding of ERW's responsibilities and structure.
+There is the ability to build on current effective practice e.g. Middle Leaders programme, school to school work Lack of capacity in some authorities to continue to meet responsibilities and therefore dependent on ERW Market forces would drive ERW to improve its performance and quality of support offer.
+Current structure not suitable/ sustainable leading to redundancies etc. Consistency in CAs performance Does not meet Welsh Government expectations Does not align with the Wellbeing of Future Generation Act.
+Danger of isolation for LAs/ schools/ leaders Possible capacity issues from providers Lack of capacity in some authorities to continue to meet core statutory responsibilities to intervene in school/deliver school reorganisation HR challenges- redundancy/challenges Not a consortium- need to start again Challenges in some LAs in regard to senior leadership experience and capacity.
+ERW unable to sustain a core structure without core funding Current structure not suitable/ sustainable leading to redundancies etc. Risk to capacity as people do not want to work for ERW Success to date has been variable Model not agile enough to meet needs/not responsive enough LAs could commission from outside ERW.